urbit/operators.urbit.org/content/manual/running/hosting.md

 skip this step and refer to the [key file upload instructions](#upload-your-key-file) below instead.

-Replace `riclen-tinlyr.tar.gz` with the archive you made previously, and `riclen-tinlyr` with the Host you set in `~/.ssh/config` above:
+Copy the archived pier to the server with the following (substituting your ship name and Host):

 ```bash {% copy=true %}
 scp riclen-tinlyr.tar.gz riclen-tinlyr: